Implantable Device Replacement Procedure

 During the first placement of your heart device, your doctor put this generator under

-your skin or the muscles of your chest wall.
-In rare cases, these are placed in a
+your skin or the muscles of your chest wall. .
+Normally, these generators are powered

 The leads are wires that run between the pulse generator and your heart.
 These leads